Horses on the Hill

 - Programs targeting at risk youth; individuals with cognitive, emotional, or physical disabilities; as well as women coming out of addiction and trafficking hardships

 - Certain programs to be led by a PATH certified instructor upon program launch

 - Committed to connecting people to their food through collaborative methods and innovative urban land use

 - Farm-to-Table education

 - Given a garden plot of their own, receive training and opportunity to grow their own food

-- Students participating in the Riding Program will also be given the opportunity to learn about cultivating the land (and be expected to help through the processes in order to earn “ride time”).
+- Students participating in the Equine Program will also be given the opportunity to learn about cultivating the land (and be expected to help through the processes in order to earn “ride time”).